Buster753/project2/README.md

 * No errors or differences in performance between browsers was found.

 ### Device Testing
-Device Testing was done using different devices.
+ * Device Testing was done using different devices.
 The devices used in testing included an ipad, an iphone, a macbook pro and a desktop pc.

-During testing no differences in performance or responsability was found.
+* During testing no differences in performance or responsability was found.

+### Button Testing
+* All buttons were pressed and tested manually both using a mouse and a touchscreen to make sure the website works as intended.

+### Game Testing
+To ensure the game works properly different properties of the game was tested.
+* The game shows a different title after every game played.
+* The Scoreboard was shown to update after each hand played.
+* The game rules are followed and the correct winner and loser is decided.
 # Technologies Used

 * Html, CSS and JS